-I’m not going to start this post by going into great detail about my marriage.
-There’s plenty I have already, or will eventually write about that just because it’s part of who I am.
-I will say though that it’s not a sad, tragic, or bad story to tell.
+I’m not going to start this post by going into great detail about my past marriage.
+There’s plenty I have already, or will eventually, write about it just because it’s part of who I am now.
+I will say though that none of it’s a sad, tragic, or bad story.
 It’s just life.
-That being said, as true and as understated as that is, there are plenty of things that I can say I miss about married life.
+That being said, as true and as understated as that is, there are plenty of things that I want to say about what I miss the most about married life now.
+So, here yah go…

 If you have someone who loves you enough to indulge in your lazy, childish behavior, for God’s sake keep them.